Phil Cahoy

 Philip Cahoy, Jr. is a retired American gymnast.
 He was a member of the United States men's national artistic gymnastics team.

-Career

-Elite
+Gymnastics career

 Cahoy was a member of the 1980 Olympic team but did not compete because of the boycott.
 He participated in the 1984 Olympic trials but was hindered by injuries.
 A competitive attempt in 1988 was also unsuccessful because of injury.

 Cahoy was a regular member of three World gymnastics teams: 1978, 1981, and 1985.
 He was an alternate for the 1983 squad.
 In 1986, he attended the Goodwill Games, where he came in fourth on pommel horse and sixth on parallel bars.

+Personal life

+Following his retirement from gymnastics, Cahoy became a doctor and spent time working with the Kansas City Chiefs.